openpreserve/plato/_README.md

 * Content holders
 * Preservation experts
-* Institutions that would like to ... (be as specific as possible)

 ## Features and roadmap

 ### Version 4.4

 * Policy aware
-* Content profiles
+* Reads content profiles
 * Integration of myExperiment
-* Connects to repositories via Data Connector API and Plan Management API
+* Connects to repositories via open APIs (Data Connector API and Plan Management API)
 * Read only view for public plans
 * Deploy of executable Preservation Action Plan

 ### Roadmap

-* Feature 3
-* Feature 4
+* Improved template creation for Executable Plan (based on used migration and quality assurance components)
+* Smarter triggers for monitoring
+* Implementation of Notification API to recieve planning requests
+* Policy-based improvements to increase efficiency
+* Implementation of Reassessment API

 ## How to install and use